-when there is a change in the AIMLContext, e.g. as observed from the statistical properties of data, the notification is sent to the entity that subscribed to the notification.
+when there is a change in the MLContext, e.g. as observed from the statistical properties of data, the notification is sent to the entity that subscribed to the notification.

-The AIMLContext has the following attributes which can be configured by the consumer when defining an AIMLContext to be moitored.
+The MLContext has the following attributes which can be configured by the consumer when defining an MLContext to be moitored.

 - Attribute “area of interest” identifying the geographical area to be taken into account.